My VA: Dr. Knows My Name – How Do Community Care Providers Match That Family-Level Trust?

 • Coach your front desk—warmth and confidence build instant trust.

-• Measure what matters: how fast notes return, how many calls are answered, how smooth authorizations go.
+• Measure what matters: how fast notes return, how many calls are answered, how smoothly authorizations go.

 For Veterans Who Already Feel “Known” at VA